onetrickjack/persona/README.md

 While I've found great success as a generalist, I also know the value and necessity of specialization.
 Any Organisation needs a healthy balance of both, and each individual must find their own middle way between them.
 So whats my One Trick?
 I strive to first, find the best path between tables, second, surround myself with great people, and third, equip ourselves with only the essentials.

-If you need a generalist, or a specialist in Information Systems, connect with me on LinkedIn.
+If you need a generalist, or a specialist in Information Systems, connect with me on [LinkedIn](www.linkedin.com/in/nickkpope).
 I'd love to chat.

+# Forward

+If it isn't immediately apparent this is a GitHub blog.
+One day I'll run a website, but that is not this day.

+Here is a simple [Wardley Map Template](_templates/wardley_map_and_value_chain.drawio.html) to see if github.io and draw.io are friends.